MatzFan/gis_scraper/README.md

 **Output to a database**

 Valid database config options must be set.
 The following command will convert JSON files, create tables for each layer (& sub-layers, if any) and import the data.
 Table names are lowercased, prefixed '_' and have spaces replaced with undescores.
+If a table with the same name exists the name is appended with '_'.

 ```
 layer.output_to_db